Economic Development

 New pipeline programs address critical skills for a growing workforce:

-• The Laboratory now has eight formal partnerships in place with regional colleges and high schools for workforce development pipeline programs
+• The Laboratory has three formal partnerships in place with regional colleges for workforce development pipeline programs.

 *Other includes Insulators, Roofers, Masons